The Illustrated Rules of Good Bathroom Design

 Guideline 1 – Entry Door

 - Clear openings of doorways with swinging doors shall be measured between the face of the door and stop, with the door open 90 degrees.
 (ANSI 404.2.3) If the door can open a minimum of 93 degrees, the handle may be disregarded in measuring the opening.

 - When a passage exceeds 24" in depth, the minimum clear opening increases to 36".
 (ANSI A117.1 404)

 Guideline 3 – Ceiling Height

-- The general code requirement is that ceilings be at least 90" (7'-6") high, but an exception is made for bathrooms which are required to be only 80" (6'-8") high.
-In any place where a person cannot walk, the ceiling may slope or be dropped down to as low as 60" (5'-0"), and most code officials will allow and even lower drop, especially in bathroom remodels, if it is safe and reasonable under the circumstances.
+- The general code requirement is that ceilings be at least 90" (7'-6") high but an exception is made for bathrooms that are required to be only 80" (6'-8") high.
+In any place where a person cannot walk, the ceiling may slope or be dropped down to as low as 60" (5'-0"), and most code officials will allow an even lower drop, especially in bathroom remodels, if it is safe and reasonable under the circumstances.